2kodevs/Azul-Game/README.md

 ### Requirements 📋
-It is necessary to have `swi-prolog`, to use the project rules for run the game and the test suit.
+It is necessary to have `swi-prolog`, version `7.6.4`, to use the project rules to run the game and the test suit.

 To install the depencies run:
 ```